theadityamittal/Neighborly/README.md

 # Neighborly

-Neighborly is a community engagement website that connects local residents by allowing them to share posts, organize events, and exchange services in a safe and moderated environment.
+Neighborly is a community engagement website that connects local residents by allowing them to share posts, organize events, exchange services, and participate in community petitions in a safe and moderated environment.

 ## Project Structure